andrew/ultimate-awesome/README.md

 - [awesome-chatgpt](https://github.com/eon01/awesome-chatgpt) - 🧠 A curated list of awesome ChatGPT resources, including libraries, SDKs, APIs, and more. 🌟 Please consider supporting this project by giving it a star.
 - [awesome-regression-testing](https://github.com/mojoaxel/awesome-regression-testing) - 🕶️ A curated list of resources around the topic: visual regression testing.
 - [awesome-logseq](https://github.com/logseq/awesome-logseq) - Awesome Logseq resources created by the community <3.
+- [awesome-leetcode-resources](https://github.com/ashishps1/awesome-leetcode-resources) - This repository contains LeetCode articles which are very useful during the interview preparation.
 - [awesome-repos](https://github.com/pawelborkar/awesome-repos) - A curated list of GitHub Repositories full of FREE Resources.
 - [Awesome-LLM-Robotics](https://github.com/GT-RIPL/Awesome-LLM-Robotics) - A comprehensive list of papers using large language/multi-modal models for Robotics/RL, including papers, codes, and related websites.
 - [machine-learning-with-ruby](https://github.com/arbox/machine-learning-with-ruby) - Curated list: Resources for machine learning in Ruby.